 The law requires companies doing business in California to inform their customers about data practices and implement reasonable security measures to protect personal information.
 By providing legal protection for consumer data, California became one of the first states to introduce legislation similar to the EU’s General Data Protection Regulation (GDPR).

-What Is the CPRA?
+What is the purpose of the CPRA?

 The purpose of the CPRA is to extend and enhance privacy rights, particularly in light of technological advancements and evolving privacy concerns.
 It amends and expands upon existing CCPA employer requirements without replacing them.
 The law gives California residents more control over their personal data and imposes new requirements on businesses.